Flotsam (film)

 Flotsam is a 2015 Philippine romance film directed by Jay Abello.
 The screenplay was written by Jay Abello, Mickey Galang, and Joncy Sumulong.
 The film stars Solenn Heussaff, Rocco Nacino, Mara Lopez, Carla Humphries, and Adrian Cabido.

+Synopsis

+Kai, a workaholic architect runs away from a volatile relationship and ends up staying in a small beach resort where she engages in a summer romance with Tisoy, a mysterious bartender.